freent-project/freent31-docs/index.md

 Thanks to everyone who helped writing the docs!

 {: .tip}
 This is a dynamic list.
-To add yourself to this list, simply make a pull request, and you'll appear here.
+To add yourself to this list, simply make a pull request to [`freent-project/freent31-docs`](https://github.com/freent-project/freent31-docs), and you'll appear here.

 <ul class="list-style-none">
 {% for contributor in site.github.contributors %}